-The breathtaking volcanic island of Tenerife is the largest of the Canary Islands and an incredibly popular, all year round holiday destination.
+The breathtaking volcanic island of Tenerife is the largest of the Canary Islands and an incredibly popular for holidays, all year round holiday destination.
 Packing so much variety into one island, you can't really fail to find something to love on holidays in Tenerife.
 Amazing white sandy beaches, fantastic nightlife, great food, a safe atmosphere and many unique features make Tenerife holidays perfect for families, couples and friends alike.

 The majority of holidaymakers head to the south of the island and the popular holiday resorts of Playa de las Americas, Costa Adeje and Puerto de la Cruz.
 However, there is much more to sunny Tenerife than this.
 In the centre you will find the volcano of Mount Teide which towers over 12,000 feet into the sky, a constant jaw dropping and dominant feature of the Island of Tenerife.
 Look to the north and you will see Tenerife's capital Santa Cruz with excellent shopping, a number of museums, art galleries and an architecturally intriguing waterfront opera house.
 Explore the rural beauty of the Anaga Mountains to the East, historica La Laguna and pretty La Orotava.